 Torn VR is a good game.

 From the mind of writers Neill Glancy (Stranglehold) and Susan O’Connor (Tomb Raider, BioShock), comes Torn VR.
 A sci-fi point-and-click mystery full of whimsy physics and disembodied voices.
 The mystery is deep and grows in complexity as the puzzles do.
-I would have to describe it as a fusion of “electricity conducting puzzles” where have to line up all the correct ciruits into place in order to solve the puzzle.
-It’s a light hearted adventure with some dark questions to be answered.
+I would have to describe it as a fusion of “electricity conducting puzzles” where we have to line up all the correct circuits into place in order to solve the puzzle.
+It’s a light-hearted adventure with some dark questions to be answered.
 Lead vlogger Katherine Patterson as she solves the riddles of a mansion she seemingly happens upon.
 She is greeted by the “presence” of Talbot, a researcher but he isn’t truly there, it’s more like a disembodied voice.
-Think Navi from Ocarina of Time but british and a little tiny bit more annoying.
+Think Navi from Ocarina of Time but British and a little tiny bit more annoying.
 Once you stumble into the mansion the journey begins.

 Torn VR overview

 Genre: Adventure / Narrative / Puzzle

 Played on PSVR, can be purchased at: